 Homeschool In A Box Versus Planning Your Own Curriculum

-As far as my daughter, she learned fundamentals that I couldn’t have taught at that point well enough for them to really stick with her.
-The program we chose was right for us, and set her up with a great foundation in Bible, Math, and Language that had paid off when we later branched out into other sources of curricula.
+As far as my daughter, she learned fundamentals that I couldn’t have taught well enough at that point for them to stick with her.
+The program we chose was right for us at the time and set her up with an excellent foundation in Bible, Math, and Language.
+This foundation paid off when we later branched out into other sources of curricula.

 As far as momma…let me tell you I learned a lot!
-I learned that I could lesson plan on my own, I learned that after those first few years I now knew better what my child’s learning style was.
-I had figured out that certain subjects weren’t meshing with she or I because she and I both learned a different way!
-Imagine that!
-Our kids aren’t carbon copies of ourselves…lol
+I learned that I could lesson plan on my own.
+In those first few years we had determined what my child’s learning style was.
+We figured out that certain subjects weren’t meshing with her or I because we both learned differently!
+Imagine that.
+Our kids aren’t carbon copies of ourselves.
+Wink.

-Those first few years I gained confidence as her teacher, I got to know my student on an intimate level, and we both could branch out with confidence after this experience.
-There were periods of time of course that we all have with our kids – they get frustrated, they cry, we get frustrated that “they just don’t get it”, or we think they should pick this up by now.
-Honestly, homeschooling is a beautiful journey in getting to know your children on a deeper level than you ever think possible.
+Those first few years I gained confidence as her teacher, and I got to know my student on an intimate level.
+We both could branch out with confidence after this experience.
+There were periods of course that we all have with our children – they get frustrated, they cry, we get frustrated that “they just don’t get it,” or we think they should pick this up by now.
+But that can happen with any curriculum.
+Honestly, homeschooling is a beautiful journey of getting to know your children on a deeper level than you ever think possible.

 Best of luck weighing your choices!

 Oh, I so agree!
 I love getting our boxed curriculum and having everything done for me!
 All I need to do is focus on teaching my kids and I never spend my weekends and Summer planning.
 I love that also my boxed curriculum is flexible so if we don’t like something we simply send it back for full refund and choose something else instead.